Mini Moog Model Dstage hog

 I forgot how, but it was quite a trickery.
 Both mixers did not understand all MIDI commands, or did not allow everything, but in the addition of both it was possible to break through the barriers.
 Together with TX816 and TG77, this was a powerful 4ch FM instrument!

 Here is a live recording (1990) of a piece that I had realized with the AKAI and Max.
 Frank Gratkowski plays the soprano saxophone.
 All my sounds are sampled live of Frank's sounds.
-At the beginning of the pieces the AKAI had empty memory (which was very practical).
 I think hardly anyone could work on the S1000 as fast as I did at that time (with Max).

 In Max i had some cool chords in a coll-object and many, partly automated sliders and knobs via Sysex to AKAI for changing Envelopes etc. (- reaching the EDIT-area with simulated button drops in ms).